Kent McCloughan

 Kent Auburn McCloughan (born February 12, 1940) is an American former professional football player who was a cornerback for the American Football League (AFL)'s Oakland Raiders from 1965 through 1969, and for the National Football League (NFL)'s Raiders in 1970.
 He played college football for the Nebraska Cornhuskers.
 His pro career ended early because of a devastating knee injury.
+He was twice named first-team All-AFL and was selected to play in the AFL All-Star Game twice.
+He is closely associated with use of the bump and run coverage technique as a cornerback.
+He was on the 1967 Raiders team that won the AFL championship.